-“The Cloud“, a mixed use building located at the central Deungchon-dong Eoullim Plaza in Seoul, translates the physical phenomenon of a cloud into an architectural structure.
+“The Cloud,“ a mixed-use building located at the central Deungchon-dong Eoullim Plaza in Seoul, translates the physical phenomenon of a cloud into an architectural structure.

-The three-dimensional push and pull technique is utilized in addition to carve out stepped gardens that negotiate the varied terrain of the exterior space, presenting a rich composition of wooden terraces and sunken patios whose design language links seamlessly with the structural composition of the building.
+The three-dimensional push and pull technique is utilised in addition to carve out stepped gardens that negotiate the varied terrain of the exterior space, presenting a rich composition of wooden terraces and sunken patios whose design language links seamlessly with the structural composition of the building.
 As such, a purely transparent facade interrelates the interior with the exterior space, connecting the outdoor public space with an inner public realm.